Parent Guide to Applying to SFUSD

 Most people (over 60%) are assigned their first choice school, nearly 90% are assigned one of their other listed choices, and nearly 95% of people who choose their neighborhood school as their first choice are assigned to it.
 Most applicants will be able to complete the application process after the first round and enroll in the assigned school online, through ParentVue.

-3. Open enrollment: During mid-summer, the Enrollment Center opens up the opportunity to enroll at any school that has open spots and no wait list.
+Open enrollment: On April 21, 2025, the Enrollment Center will open up the opportunity to enroll at any school that has open spots and no waitlist.
 You may request to change your assignment to any of those schools.
 Note that you can request one of these schools AND keep your name in the waitpool of another school.

 What else should I know?

-• The district has spent the past decade building a new assignment process.
-The current plan is for the new system (which will divide the city into zones, and will limit the number of schools a family can apply to) to go into effect for families applying to the ‘26-’27 school year.
+• The district has spent the past decade considering a new assignment process.
+The current plan is for a new system (which will likely divide the city into zones, and will limit the number of schools a family can apply to) to go into effect for families applying to the ‘26-’27 school year.
 That date has been changed several times, and could change again.
+More info here.

 • Transitional Kindergarten: California is in the middle of expanding eligibility for (free, public) transitional kindergarten.
 Previously it was only available to students with certain birthdates; by 2026 it will be available for all 4 year olds.
 The district is adding TK classrooms, and adjusting the policies around TK applications and assignments as the eligibility expands.
-For the 24-25 school year, students who will turn 5 between September 2, 2024 and June 2025 are eligible for TK.
+In SFUSD, starting with the 2025-26 school year, all 4 year olds born on or after 9/2/2020 and up until 9/1/2021 are eligible for TK.

 • Want more information on the assignment system from an SFUSD parent, documenting her process?
 A parent lead at Marshall Elementary developed this longer guide; which includes examples of school rankings that parents chose with explanations.